gijsmoonen/investigating-airbnb-group-06/readme.md

 The reviews can be left by guests of Airbnb up to 2 weeks after the end day of the stay.
 For this reason, the main time period measured against standardized data has been two weeks after the last date of the event.

+# Outcomes of the analyses

+For a detailed overview of the outcomes of the analyses, please refer to the deployment file which can be found in the scr folder.